video – North Island of New Zealand

 Hot Water beach – the clue is in the name – at low tide, you can dig a hole in the sand to create your own hot pool take a shovel to the beach with you and try it.

 Be very careful when swimming at hot water beach.

-It is one of our nasty secrets.
-The tidal rips on this beach cause major problems with visitors or inexperienced swimmers resulting in a number of drownings and close calls.
+The tidal rips on this beach cause major problems with unwary visitors or inexperienced swimmers resulting in a number of drownings and quite a few close calls. (rescues)

 Swim between the flags only!

 Hiking in the Coromandel Ranges or choose the shorter walks along remote coastline tracks.

 You could visit Stony Bay to enjoy the rugged beauty of an undeveloped corner of Coromandel Peninsula.

 Coromandel is an area especially suited to campervan travel there are countless DOC camps or privately own camping grounds available, many of them are in beautiful locations.